techcommdude/gfarnell/source/Portfolio.md

 ## Infor Workforce Management Documentation

-I worked on this documentation at Infor for the Workforce Management product.
+At Infor, I worked on the Workforce Management documentation (see link below).
 Workforce Management is an enterprise workforce management software solution with time and attendance, demand-driven scheduling, workforce scheduling, and absence management tools.

-If you need more specific information, please don't hesitate to ask.
+If you need more specific information on my contributions to this product documentation, please don't hesitate to ask.

 <!-- * [https://docs.infor.com/en-us/wfm/2023](https://docs.infor.com/en-us/wfm/2023 "Infor Documentation for Workforce Management") -->